Laboratory testing services

 Read more

-The molar mass distribution of biomass samples soluble in pure water or organic solvents (DMF, DMSO, and THF) is measured with gel permeation chromatography with a refractive index detector (GPC-RID).
+The molar mass distribution of biomass samples soluble in pure water or organic solvents (DMF, DMSO, and THF) is measured using size exclusion chromatography with a refractive index detector (SEC-RID).
 The system is calibrated with polystyrene and dextran standards.
 A Pullulan standard is also available upon request.
-In the case of lignin samples, molar mass distribution is analyzed using size exclusion chromatography (SEC) coupled with a UV detector at 256 nm wavelength.
-The lignin is dissolved in a suitable solvent before analysis.
-The SEC system is calibrated with a polystyrene sulfonate standard.
+In the case of lignin samples, molar mass distribution is analyzed using SEC coupled with an ultraviolet detector at 256 nm wavelength.
+The lignin is dissolved in a suitable solvent before analysis, and the SEC system is calibrated with a polystyrene sulfonate standard.
 A borate buffer is used to set the pH for the eluent.
+The weight-average molecular weight (Mw) and number-average molecular weight (Mn) are reported.
+For absolute molecular weight, a GPC system coupled with a multi-angle light scattering (MALS) detector can be used.
+The mobile phase for this system is THF.
+An additional cost applies to this method.

 Read more